tfonji/tembongfonjiblog/README.md

 #[tembongfonjiblog](https://tembongfonjiblog.appspot.com/)
 This is a multi-user blog hosted on Google App Engine.
 In this project users can create accounts, login, create posts as well as comments and like on other users' posts.
 Also, control on blog enteries and comments is limited, depending on who the user is and who the author of the content is.
+For example a user can only like another user's post.
 You can run the project online at the following link:
 [https://tembongfonjiblog.appspot.com/](https://tembongfonjiblog.appspot.com/)